qstommyshu/grind/day16/README.md

 3. Recursion condition (traverse all the way to both left and right, and keep account of depth, if left depth == right depth, then it is a full binary tree.
 Node count is just math formula.
 If left depth != righ depth, then we need to go into recursion to calculate the left and right sub-tree node count)

 # Conclusion
 Recursion is powerful, but also quite tricky, need to clearly think about the base condition and recursion condition.
+And for recursion, always write the most understandable version first, then optimize to the concise version.